 The weblinks on the right hand side of this page can be used to access further information about records management and records retention schedules.
 In addition, the following good practice guidance provides advice on various aspects of records management:

-- Quick Guide - how to set a retention period for a record at the University of Warwick
+- Quick Guide to Records Retention Scheduling at the University of Warwick

 - Naming files and documents